Michael Benning: Personal life

-Benning is the son of former Panthers defenceman Brian Benning, nephew of former Toronto Maple Leafs first-round pick and Vancouver Canucks player and general manager Jim Benning, and the younger brother of San Jose Sharks defenceman Matthew Benning.
-Rounding out a full pedigree in a hockey family, was uncle Mark Benning who played in the NCAA and professionally in the West German Eishockey-Bundesliga, and grandfather Elmer Benning (1941–2018), a scout for the Montreal Canadiens.
+Benning is the son of former Panthers defenceman Brian Benning, nephew of former Vancouver Canucks general manager Jim Benning, and the younger brother of Toronto Marlies defenceman Matthew Benning.
+Rounding out a full pedigree in a hockey family was uncle Mark Benning who played in the NCAA and professionally in the West German Eishockey-Bundesliga, and grandfather Elmer Benning (1941–2018), a scout for the Montreal Canadiens.